Getting started with Amazon Managed Blockchain (AMB) Access Polygon - AMB Access Polygon

 Tip

-While the preceding code examples illustrates how to use Node.js, Ethers, and Axios to utilize a few of the supported JSON-RPCs on AMB Access Polygon, you can modify the examples and write other code to build your applications on Polygon using this service.
+While the preceding code examples illustrate how to use Node.js, Ethers, and Axios to utilize a few of the supported JSON-RPCs on AMB Access Polygon, you can modify the examples and write other code to build your applications on Polygon using this service.
 For a full list of supported JSON-RPCs on AMB Access Polygon, see Managed Blockchain API and the JSON-RPCs supported with AMB Access Polygon.